nithinvarma411/mannSaathi/server/chatapi.md

 ## Testing with Bruno

 1. Create a new collection for your chat API tests
-2. Add three request folders:
+2. Add four request folders:
+   - `GET counselors`
    - `POST send-message`
    - `GET messages`
    - `GET conversations`